 Teaching the Alphabet seems so basic that most ESL teachers believe it is unnecessary.
 My experience has been the opposite.
-I teach the ABC names and sounds everyday for my literacy level English learners and review the Alphabet for higher level students as often as they need.
+I teach the ABC names and sounds everyday for my emergent/literacy level English learners and review the Alphabet for higher level students as often as they need.

-- Short A = apple ant answer ask and add adult attend
+- Short A = apple ant answer ask and add attic after

 - Short E = exercise exit extra elevator expensive enter exam

-- Short I = in inch into inside insect itch instant interpret imagine
+- Short I = in inch into inside insect itch instant internet imagine

 - Short O = on off October office odd opposite online object

 Short U = up under unhappy upset ugly umbrella uncle untie

-- Long A = April apron aim ate ape alarm ache area agent alien
+- Long A = April apron aim ate ape ache area agent alien eight

 - Long E = eleven evening eraser eat even email equal electricity